toopher/toopher.github.io/_posts/2013-11-19-toopher-on-rails-example.md

 category:
 tags: []
 author: Seth
-display_title: Toopher on Rails - Part 1
+display_title: Toopher on Rails - Augmenting the Ruby on Rails tutorial sample app
 ---
 {% include JB/setup %}

 Over the weekend I added Toopher to a sample application from the [Ruby on Rails Tutorial](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/) (specifically, the [sample app](https://github.com/mhartl/sample_app)).
 The application is a basic social microposting site with a simple authentication system (under the covers it uses `has_secure_password`).
 I hope the lean application is easy to understand--I tried to write clean, idiomatic Ruby without too many frills or tricks.

 You can see the code on [GitHub](https://github.com/smholloway/sample_app_2nd_ed_with_toopher/).
 See my [pull request](https://github.com/smholloway/sample_app_2nd_ed_with_toopher/pull/2/files), which added Toopher and made the changes necessary to deploy to Heroku.
-The main changes are in the `sessions_controller` and `users_controller`.
+The main changes are in the `sessions_controller` (authenticating) and `users_controller` (pairing).
 To provide a better user experience we refactored several methods to return JSON and offload processing to JavaScript.
 The client-side JavaScript is in `toopher.js`.
 My apologies for the Rails assets clutter in the diff.

-The application is [running on Heroku](https://rails-sample-app-with-toopher.herokuapp.com/), but I suggest you visit the [Toopher Demo](https://demo.toopher.com/) if your goal is to see how Toopher works.
+If the diff is too abstract, I also threw the [example application up on Heroku](https://rails-sample-app-with-toopher.herokuapp.com/).
+If your goal is simply to see how Toopher works, you'll be better served by the [Toopher Demo](https://demo.toopher.com/)--it is awesome!

 # Highlights of the integration
-Here's a high level overview of the changes.
-Many of the changes to existing files are very small.
+Below is a high level overview of the changes.
+Many of the changes to existing files are very small, but I've tried to succinctly describe the rationale.
 I'll skip over any UI additions because your implenentation will likely be very different; for example, you likely have a loading spinner or library.
+If you're not sure why something changed, feel free to ask via comment here or on the GitHub repo.

 ## Changes to existing files
 * `Gemfile` -- add the Toopher gem
+* `app/models/user.rb` -- add Toopher bits to the user
+* `config/routes.rb` -- wire up the Toopher endpoints
+* `app/views/sessions/new.html.erb` -- add a unique ID that we can reliably hook a JavaScript listener to
 * `app/controllers/sessions_controller` -- augment the existing authentication logic with Toopher for 2FA
 * `app/controllers/users_controller` -- logic for pairing and unpairing
-* `app/models/user.rb` -- add Toopher bits to the user
-* `app/views/sessions/new.html.erb` -- add a unique ID that we can reliably hook a JavaScript listener to
 * `app/views/users/edit.html.erb` -- add Toopher to the user edit page
-* `config/routes.rb` -- wire up the Toopher endpoints

 ## New code
+* `app/models/toopher_terminal.rb` -- Toopher terminals represent unique devices with which users connect
+* `app/controllers/toopher_terminals_controller` -- logic to create new Toopher terminals for a user
 * `app/assets/javascripts/toopher.js` -- client-side JavaScript to poll until a user responds to pairing and authentication requests
-* `app/controllers/toopher_terminals_controller` -- logic to create new Toopher terminals for a user
-* `app/models/toopher_terminal.rb` -- Toopher terminals represent unique devices with which users connect
 * `app/views/users/_toopher.html.erb` -- the Toopher configuration frontend
 * `db/migrate/2031118000000_add_toopher_to_users.rb` -- add Toopher bits to the user
 * `db/migrate/20131118000001_create_toopher_terminals.rb` -- create the ToopherTerminals table

 # More details about specific pieces
+The "Toopher Two Step" is simple: it's pairing and authenticating.

 ## Updates to the User model
 We will update the User model (`user.rb`) to include a `toopher_pairing_id` and a utility method to determine if Toopher is enabled for the user.
 Here's a highlight of the changes: